Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

         camera.StartPreview();
         ```

-    3. Create the image tracking model as an instance of the [Tizen.Multimedia.Vision.ImageTrackingModel](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageTrackingModel.html) class:
+    3. Create the image tracking model as an instance of the [Tizen.Multimedia.Vision.ImageTrackingModel](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageTrackingModel.html) class:

-        ```
+        ```csharp
         static ImageTrackingModel model = new ImageTrackingModel();
         ```

-2. Create a target image as an instance of the [Tizen.Multimedia.Vision.MediaVisionSource](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class.
+2. Create a target image as an instance of the [Tizen.Multimedia.Vision.MediaVisionSource](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class.

-    Create an instance of the [Tizen.Multimedia.Vision.ImageObject](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageObject.html) class and use its `Fill()` method to fill it with the target image.
+    Create an instance of the [Tizen.Multimedia.Vision.ImageObject](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageObject.html) class and use its `Fill()` method to fill it with the target image.

-    ```
+    ```csharp
     static MediaVisionSource sourceTarget = new MediaVisionSource(bytes, width, height, ColorSpace.Rgb888);

     static ImageObject obj = new ImageObject();